rehierl/node-tree-outliner/1-3-set-theory/0-0-set-theory.md

 <!-- ======================================================================= -->
 # Set theory

-( See "mathematics" for the core concept of sets )
+* See "mathematics" for the core concept of sets.
+* See "relations" for "ordered sets".

 <!-- ======================================================================= -->
 ## wikipedia, set theory